ITR Filing Deadline Missed? Last chance to claim your tax refund.

 • Assets and other money under Section 69A, valuables like money, jewelry, etc., for which no proper explanation is available with the assessee will be added to the Gross Total Income of the person.

 • Undisclosed or lower disclosed income is added to the Gross Total Income as per the provisions of Section 69B of the Income Tax Act 1961.
-This relates to all those income and assets which you have not reported or made a lower disclosure than the actual funds.
+This relates to all those income and assets that you have not reported or made a lower disclosure than the actual funds.

 • Unexplained expenditures under section 69C.
 In case you have made some expenses and no proper explanation regarding the same available, then it would be added to your Gross Total Income and henceforth charged to taxes accordingly.